jazz-soft/JZZ/README.md

     // ...
     navigator.close(); // This will close MIDI inputs,
                        // otherwise Node.js will wait for MIDI input forever.
-    // In browser this call is not required, and the function does not exist.
+    // In browsers the funcion is neither defined nor required.

 ## JZZ API